Meet The Superwomen

 - Self-nominations are also welcome.

-Winners are announced and honoured at a networking cocktail party at the Asia Sustainability Reporting Summit.
+Winners are announced and honoured at the Asia Sustainability Reporting Summit.

 Nominees for Asia’s Top Sustainability Superwomen will be reviewed by an internationally distinguished jury.
 The judges will look for specific examples of strategies, programmes, initiatives or contributions resulting in noteworthy change.
 Check out the SuperJury!